19 Comments

 Expand full comment

-Feb 29Liked by The Druid Stares Back
+The Druid Stares Back's avatar

 On a side note, this is indeed a spiritual battle, but I found that martial arts (BJJ in my case) are very helpful, even for not so young man (I started at 39 years old).
 It helps to clear the mind and see that we need also to act and not spend much time debating over trivialities.
 If the spiritual knighthood will be able to integrate the natural and the supernatural it has to to be able to fight in the world, otherwise is mostly larping.